Search for a recipe

 Can I skip butter for murukku?

 Little butter gives a nice texture and taste to the murukku thenkuzhal recipe.
-But if you are planning to make vegan murukku skip the butter and use 1 tablespoon oil instead of butter.
+But if you are planning to make vegan murukku skip the butter and use 1 tbsp oil instead of butter.
 Personally, I like butter flavor hence I add in my all savory like seedai, thattai, ribbon.
 Avoid adding more butter as it will affect murukku texture.
 Murukku might disintegrate.

 What should be the consistency of pottukadalai murukku dough?